How to Play the Kashaka shaker?

 History and Origins

 The Kashaka shaker has deep roots in the cultural traditions of West Africa and Latin America.
 It originated with the Yoruba people of Nigeria and has been a key part of many musical styles, from traditional folk to modern world music.
-Its unique sound has been embraced by musicians around the world, adding to the diverse world of percussion.
+Its unique sound has been enjoyed by musicians around the world, adding to the diverse world of percussion.

 Anatomy of the Kashaka Shaker